Do’s and Don’ts for Reapplying to Business School

 DO remind your recommenders to address specific examples of your accomplishments and leadership abilities.
 They should also discuss your work ethic or team-building skills.
 Writing a strong endorsement requires some effort, so make it easy for your recommender by providing a list of the accomplishments you want to highlight.

 Business schools always stress that test scores are just one metric of admissions decisions.
-However, they are important because the admissions committee has to make sure the people they accept can handle the quantitative work.
+However, they are valuable because the admissions committee has to ensure the people they accept can handle the quantitative work.

 Partner with Stacy Blackman’s best-in-class GMAT and GRE experts and increase your score significantly.
 Check out our test prep services here.
 Request a free game plan chat with SBC’s lead test prep coach by emailing testprep@stacyblackman.com.